HarrisonWismer/DeepLabV3-HistologySegmentation/README.md

 After running the script, a saved model will be found in the "models" folder of the cloned repository to then be used in prediction tasks.
 Additionally, the final training and validation losses and accuracies will be printed to STDOUT.

+## 2. predict_whole_image.py
+Since the goal of the project these scripts were designed for was to train on H&E data, the predict_whole_image.py script was designed to read in a WHOLE SLIDE IMAGE.
+Giving the model an entire image to predict is not feasible in this case because of the tiling approach used during training.
+To handle this, another tiling approach is used in which the input image for prediction is tiled, each tile is predicted and then stitched back together to create the final image and it's corresponding prediction overlay.